If you like to get adventurous with meat, it’s likely you have had duck more than once.

 If you are not sure what to serve with your duck, here are a few recommendations:

 - Roasted Vegetables: Roasted vegetables are simple to make.
 Just coat with oil, put them in a pan and cook for 10 minutes.
 Carrots, celery, onion and garlic are all delicious veggies to serve (or even smoke!) with duck.

 - Mashed Potatoes: Whether you make them from scratch or from a box, mashed potatoes will make a great side for duck.
-Add caramelized onions to elevate the taste.Mashed Pumpkin: A healthy alternative to mashed potatoes, you can make mash pumpkin yourself and add butter, milk, salt and pepper to taste.
+Add caramelized or smoked onions to elevate the taste.Mashed Pumpkin: A healthy alternative to mashed potatoes, you can make mash pumpkin yourself and add butter, milk, salt and pepper to taste.

 If you enjoy eating duck, smoking it can give it a terrific flavor that will elevate the dish.